 - Ordinarily, level 2 apprentices that do not hold approved level 2 maths and English qualifications have to learn towards, and attempt, Functional Skills tests at Level 2.
-This rule is suspended until the 31st of July 2020.
-The ESFA will review the position in July 2020 to determine whether the suspension of the rule will continue.
+Further to a review in July 2020, this rule is now suspended until the 31st of December 2020.

 - If a level 2 apprentice enters end-point assessment without attempting level 2 English and maths, there is no requirement for them to go back to sit them once the flexibilities cease.

 - Level 2 apprentices that have already commenced Level 2 Functional Skills and are due to enter gateway up to 31 December 2020 do not need to continue the Functional Skills aims they have started.

 - Should the Level 2 apprentice wish to continue towards the Level 2 Functional Skills aims that they have already started learning towards, they may do so.

 What are the funding implications of the flexibilities?

 Funding of Functional Skills remains within the scope of, and subject to, the same ESFA Funding Rules:

 - If an apprentice wishes to continue towards the Level 2 Functional Skills aims they have already started, they will continue to be funded.